 \subsubsection{Likelihood function evaluation}

-We have seen in Section \ref{sec:filteringandparticle} that $\ell_{T}\left(\theta\right)$ can be approximated using particle methods, for any fixed $\theta\in\Theta$.
-One may wish then to treat ML estimation as an optimization problem using Monte Carlo evaluations of $\ell_{T}\left(\theta\right)$.
+We have seen in Section~\ref{secfilteringandparticle} that $\ell _{T} (\theta)$ can be approximated using particle methods, for any fixed $\theta\in \Theta$.
+One may wish then to treat ML estimation as an optimization problem using Monte Carlo evaluations of $\ell_{T} (\theta)$.
 When optimizing a function calculated with a Monte Carlo error, a popular strategy is to make the evaluated function continuous by using common random numbers over different evaluations to ease the optimization.
 Unfortunately, this strategy is not helpful in the particle context.
-Indeed, in the resampling stage, particles $\{\overline{X}_{n}^{i}\}_{i=1}^{N}$ are resampled according to the distribution $\sum_{i=1}^{N}\overline{W}_{n+1}^{i}\delta_{X_{n}^{i}}\left(dx_{n}\right)$ which admits a piecewise constant and hence discontinuous cumulative distribution function (cdf).
+Indeed, in the resampling stage, particles $\{\overline{X}_{n}^{i}\}_{i=1}^{N}$ are resampled according to the distribution $\sum_{i=1}^{N}\overline {W}_{n+1}^{i}\delta_{X_{n}^{i}} (dx_{n} )$ which admits a piecewise constant and hence discontinuous cumulative distribution function (c.d.f.).
 A small change in $\theta$ will cause a small change in the importance weights $\{\overline{W}_{n+1}^{i}\}_{i=1}^{N}$ and this will potentially generate a different set of resampled particles.
-As a result, the log-likelihood function estimate will not be continuous in $\theta$ even if $\ell_{T}\left(\theta\right)$ is continuous.
+As a result, the log-likelihood function estimate will not be continuous in $\theta$ even if $\ell_{T} (\theta)$ is continuous.

-To bypass this problem, an importance sampling method was introduced in \cite{Hurzeler2001} but it has computational complexity $\mathcal{O}\left(N^{2}\left(T+1\right)\right)$ and only provides low variance estimates in the neighborhood of a suitably preselected parameter value.
+To bypass this problem, an importance sampling method was introduced in \cite{Hurzeler2001}, but it has computational complexity $\mathcal {O} (N^{2} (T+1 ) )$ and only provides low variance estimates in the neighborhood of a suitably preselected parameter value.
 In the restricted scenario where $\mathcal{X}\subseteq\mathbb{R}$, an elegant solution to the discontinuity problem was proposed in \cite{Pitt02}.
-The method uses common random numbers and introduces a ``continuous\textquotedblright{} version of the resampling step by finding a permutation $\sigma$ such that $X_{n}^{\sigma\left(1\right)}\leq X_{n}^{\sigma\left(2\right)}\leq\cdots\leq X_{n}^{\sigma\left(N\right)}$ and defining a piecewise linear approximation of the resulting cdf from which particles are resampled, i.e.
+The method uses common random numbers and introduces a ``continuous'' version of the resampling step by finding a permutation~$\sigma$ such that $X_{n}^{\sigma(1 )}\leq X_{n}^{\sigma(2 )}\leq\cdots\leq X_{n}^{\sigma(N )}$ and defining a piecewise linear approximation of the resulting c.d.f. from which particles are resampled, that is,